Peter Leeds: Career

 Leeds worked with hundreds of well-known actors, including Bob Hope, Lucille Ball, Milton Berle, Carol Burnett, Red Skelton, Jack Benny, Jerry Lewis, Dean Martin, and Johnny Carson.
 He appeared four times with David Janssen in the crime drama, Richard Diamond, Private Detective.
 Leeds was cast as George Colton in nine episodes of the 1960s CBS sitcom, Pete and Gladys.
 He guest-starred on an episode of the 1961 crime adventure-drama series The Investigators and on an episode of the 1962-1963 ABC drama series, Going My Way.
 In 1965, he guest-starred in an episode of The Cara Williams Show.

 Leeds was known for his association with Stan Freberg and played his foil in several song parodies.
 In addition, he had several roles on both Volume One and Volume Two of the classic comedy albums Stan Freberg Presents the United States of America, and also appeared as a regular on the short-lived CBS radio series The Stan Freberg Show in 1957.

 Leeds had a recurring role as gambler/saloon owner Tenner Smith in the 1957-1959 CBS television series, Trackdown.

-Leeds appeared in three episodes of Perry Mason including murderer Bill Emory in the 1958 episode "The Case of the Sunbather's Diary.
+Leeds appeared in three episodes of Perry Mason including Bill Emory in the 1958 episode "The Case of the Sunbather's Diary."